What's Azure Cognitive Search?

 ---|---|

-Among cloud providers, Azure Cognitive Search is strongest for full text search workloads over content stores and databases on Azure, for apps that rely primarily on search for both information retrieval and content navigation.
+Dedicated search solution | Assuming you've decided on dedicated search with full spectrum functionality, a final categorical comparison is between search technologies.
+Among cloud providers, Azure AI Search is strongest for vector, keyword, and hybrid workloads over content on Azure, for apps that rely primarily on search for both information retrieval and content navigation. |

 Key strengths include:

-- Linguistic and custom text analysis in 56 languages.
+- Full search experience: Linguistic and custom text analysis in 56 languages.
+Faceting, autocomplete queries and suggested results, and synonyms.

-- Azure scale, reliability, and world-class availability.
+- Azure scale, reliability, and global reach.